Apply online now

 You can apply to extend your trading hours:

-From 30 April 2021, applications for an extended trading authorisation to trade beyond 2am require a Category B Community Impact Statement.
+Applications for an extended trading authorisation to trade beyond 2am require a Statement of Risks and Potential Effects (SoRPE).

 Day